jolie/website/docs/documentation/web_applications/leonardo.md

 ## Leonardo: the Jolie web server

-Leonardo is a web server developed in pure Jolie.
+Leonardo is a web server developed in pure Jolie [@M14].

 It is very flexible and can scale from service simple static HTML content to supporting powerful dynamic web applications.

 ---